techie084/Techie084/README.md

-## Hi, I'm Wisdom 👋 🚀
+## Hi, I'm Wisdom 🤟🚀

 # Care to know about me 👀
+I a **Junior SoftWare Developer** that love to build amazing stuff
 I love to learn new things and teach people about programming.

-My interests span all the way from front-end development to number theory, and I thrive on solving challenges in algorithms and data structures.
+My interests span all the way from front-end development and I thrive on solving challenges in algorithms and data structures.
 I do all sorts of programming in my free time.
-I'm well versed in programming languages such as JavaScript Svelte-5 Tailwind
+I'm well versed in programming languages such as **JavaScript, Svelte-5, Tailwind**

 - 👋 Hi, I’m @Techie084
 - 👀 I’m interested in learning and meet with new people